Home General country informationMaldives – General info

 Maldives – General information

-The Maldives are located in the Indian Ocean and consist of 1090 individual palm islands, which move from north to south on a 900 km long atoll chain.
+The Maldives is located in the Indian Ocean and consists of 1090 individual palm islands that stretch from north to south along a 900 km long atoll chain.

 The islands are located about 500 km south of Sri Lanka and India.